-Most people don’t even know how to pronounce it, and those who do argue about its pronunciation.
-Bokeh is one of the most popular photography effects, so much that smartphones use software enhancements to try and replicate it (mostly unsuccessfully).
+Most struggle to pronounce the word and argue about its pronunciation.
+Bokeh is one of the most popular photo effects, so much that smartphones use software enhancements to try and replicate it (mostly unsuccessfully).
 Every photographer and enthusiast has come across this term, and today we are here to tell you all about it.

 What is bokeh?

 Let’s start with the pronunciation.
-Bokeh is a Japanese word, which makes it inherently complicated to pronounce for any English speaker (and for any non-Japanese speaker, for that matter).
+“Bokeh” is a Japanese word, which makes it inherently complicated to pronounce for any English speaker (and for any non-Japanese speaker, for that matter).
 The Oxford Dictionary’s IPA (International Phonetic Alphabet) describes the word’s pronunciation as /bōˈkā/ /boʊˌkeɪ/.
 You can hear a sound recording at Lexico.com.
-Now that you know how to say it, we can continue (and you can go argue about how it’s said all over the web).
+Now that you know how to say it, we can continue (and you can argue about how it’s spoken all over the web).

 In simple terms, bokeh refers to the quality of the out-of-focus areas in a photograph’s background and foreground.
 Many believe it to be synonymous with background blur, which isn’t exactly true.
 Bokeh instead refers to how good that background blur looks.

-There is no standard that qualifies bokeh as good or bad, making it a subjective matter.
-Generally, though, good bokeh is quantified by how round light balls become, and how smooth or “creamy” the out-of-focus area is rendered by the lens.
+No standard qualifies bokeh as good or bad, making it a subjective matter.
+Generally, though, pleasing bokeh is quantified by how round light balls become, and how smooth or “creamy” the out-of-focus area is rendered by the lens.

-Bad bokeh has harsher edges.
+Bad bokeh usually has harsher edges.
 It could also have heptagonal light blurs, an issue that is caused by seven-blade diaphragms.
-Improved lenses have nine diaphragm blades and create a round shape.
+Improved lenses have nine diaphragm blades and create a rounder shape.

-Bokeh is directly affected by depth of field.
-Depth of field refers to the area that will be in focus when taking a photograph.
-Anything behind or in front of that one yard will no longer be sharp.
-Above is a sample of a couple images, one with a very shallow depth of field and another with a deeper depth of field.
+Bokeh is directly affected by the depth of field.
+Depth of field refers to the area in focus when taking a photograph.
+Anything behind or in front of that focused area will no longer be sharp.
+Above is a sample of a couple of images, one with a very shallow depth of field and another with a broader depth of field.

-In summary, to maximize blur you have to make sure you do everything you can to shorten depth of field.
-This would mean shooting with the largest aperture and sensor size you can get, all while getting as close and being as zoomed in as possible.
+In summary, to maximize blur, you have to make sure you do everything you can to shorten the depth of field.
+This would mean shooting with the largest aperture and sensor size possible, all while getting as close and being as zoomed in as you can.

 Lens quality matters

-Now that you know how depth of field and blur are controlled, it’s time to talk about bokeh.
-While we don’t like to say equipment matters, in this case it’s a very important factor to get high-quality bokeh.
-More specifically, good bokeh depends a lot in the quality of your lens.
+Now that you know how to control depth of field and blur, it’s time to talk about bokeh.
+While we don’t like to say equipment matters, in this case, it’s a significant factor to get high-quality bokeh.
+More specifically, good bokeh depends a lot on the quality of your lens and its maximum aperture.

-The lens is what will render blur and determine the bokeh, which means you should aim for the highest quality optics you can find.
-It’s also important to give yourself the upper hand with a fast, wide aperture lens.
-Pro-level zoom lenses with wide apertures can be expensive, but they do an amazing job with bokeh.
-Those not wanting to spend small fortunes and looking to get nice bokeh should consider prime lenses (non-variable focal length), which are often made with great glass and can have very wide aperture at more comfortable price points.
+The lens will render blur and determine the bokeh, which means you should aim for the highest quality optics you can find.
+It’s also essential to give yourself the upper hand with a fast, wide-aperture lens.
+Pro-level zoom lenses with wide apertures can be expensive, but they do a fantastic job with bokeh.
+Those not wanting to spend small fortunes and looking to get nice bokeh should consider prime lenses (non-variable focal length), which are often made with excellent glass and can have very wide apertures at more comfortable price points.

-After finding the best lenses all you need to do is apply the techniques found in the previous section to decrease depth of field as much as possible.
+After finding the best lenses, all you need to do is apply the techniques found in the previous section to decrease the depth of field as much as possible.

 Be wary of the bokeh obsession

-Because nice bokeh usually comes with shallower depth of field, it is common to see important parts of the image out of focus.
-Or sometimes there are things in the background that would add more meaning to an image, but are unnoticeable thanks to the substantial blur.
-I have seen photographers forget about important factors like composition, color theory, balance, and all the other factors.
+Because nice bokeh usually comes with a shallower depth of field, it is common to make mistakes and leave important parts of the image out of focus.
+Sometimes, things in the background would add more meaning to a picture, but are unnoticeable thanks to substantial blur.
+I have also seen photographers totally forget about essential factors like composition, color theory, balance, and other factors.

 If a photo wouldn’t look good with everything in focus, it probably won’t look good with parts blurred out either.
 Think of bokeh as an enhancement to your shots, not a corrective tool.